 What is the minimum holding period required for a property to qualify for a 1031 exchange, and what factors determine whether a property is considered "held for investment" under IRS guidelines?

-What are the key steps and considerations involved in successfully completing a 1031 exchange to defer taxable gains, ensuring compliance with IRS regulations and maximizing the benefits of the exchange?
+How can I successfully complete a 1031 exchange for my investment property to defer taxable gains, ensuring compliance with IRS regulations and maximizing the benefits of the exchange?

-How frequently can a taxpayer engage in a 1031 exchange to defer capital gains taxes on the sale of investment or business-use properties, and are there any limitations or considerations that should be taken into account when planning multiple exchanges over time?
+How frequently can I engage in a 1031 exchange to defer capital gains taxes on my real estate investments, and are there any limitations or considerations I should be aware of when planning multiple exchanges over time?

 Can you buy multiple properties with 1031 exchange?